bhalcha/End-to-End-DevOps-Implementation-for-Microservices-Architecture/README.md

 <img width="1280" alt="Screenshot 2025-06-08 at 7 57 37 PM" src="https://github.com/user-attachments/assets/8caaf076-d10b-4183-8109-d5d3066e6051" />

 - Now we will create VPC And EKS cluster module in terraform
+- the code is provided in our repo
 -